macarthur-lab/igv_utils/README.rst

 * :code:`igv`    Launches IGV from the command line and optionally makes it load some file(s) and jump to some locus.
 * :code:`igv_plotter`   Automates taking IGV screenshots of one or more data files at one or more loci.
+* :code:`igvweb_viewer` Allows bam, vcf, and/or bed file tracks to be viewed in a web browser using @jrobinso's pure HTML/javascript implementation of IGV: `igv.js <https://github.com/jrobinso>`_.

 Install
 ~~~~~~~~